 You may need any of the following depending on your request:

-- An inspection certificate or New York City building permit
+- An inspection certificate or, if in the Rockaways, a New York City building permit

 - A load letter (400 amp or larger residential customers and all non-residential customers)